 Do you want to stop in Hermanus, Wilderness, Knysna, Plettenberg Bay, or all of the above?

-If you follow this 2 week South Africa itinerary, you should have about 3 days for the Garden Route, so unless you are willing to cut time elsewhere, you won’t be able to cover it all.
+If you follow this 2 week South Africa itinerary, you should have about 3 days to spend along the Garden Route.
+Unless you are willing to cut time elsewhere, you won’t be able to cover it all.

-We recommend picking a couple of must-see spots or activities and going from there.
+We recommend picking a couple must-see spots or activities and building your Garden Route road trip from there.

 Where to Stay Along the Garden Route

-Similar to the Cape Winelands, the Garden Route spans an enormous geographic area, and what areas you choose to focus on will determine where you stay (and what kind of trip you’re on–for example, do you need family-friendly hotels in South Africa?).
+Similar to the Cape Winelands, the Garden Route spans an enormous geographic area, and what places and activities you choose to focus on will determine where you stay.

-That being said, we had a fantastic experience at our property in Wilderness and can highly recommend it!
+That being said, we had a fantastic experience at Sea La Vie, our property in Wilderness, and can highly recommend it!

 Check rates & book your stay at Sea La Vie!